Avinashmallikarjun/figmatic-app/README.md

 ## How to run the application:
 1. Clone the repository
-2. In Terminal open src/
+2. Open new folder and choose figmatic-App
+3. open App.js and run terminal
-3. npm start App.js
+4. give the command -> npm start